Imagine returning home after a long day’s work and relaxing in your plunge pool as the sun sets over the horizon.

 3. Terrazzo Tiles

 These look like wooden tiles, and you can use them to enhance the drama around your pool.
 Each pool tile has some variation, and that makes them look unique.
 These are long-lasting, so you do not have to worry about a pool renovation.

 4. Timber Style Tiles

 Since wooden flooring in pools needs a lot of money and maintenance, this option is a great way to ensure that you get a similar effect without the added costs of maintenance efforts.
-Besides, they do not chip, warp, or get damaged easily, thereby proving absolute value for money.
+Besides, they do not chip, warp, or get damaged easily, proving absolute value for money.

-While calculating costs, remember that the price of tiles make up for half the total price as you will also have to include the labour charges.
+While calculating costs, remember that the price of tiles makes up for half the total price as you will also have to include the labour charges.
 Labour charges for each square foot could range from $4 to $32, depending on the area that you reside in.

 Furthermore, if you opt for cheaper tiles, the costs may come down to $4000 for tiling and moulding.
 However, the total construction price will depend on other factors like the pool pumps, lighting, and accessories you choose.